incognitochain/incognito-cli/README.md

    --tokenID value, --id value   the Incognito ID of the token (default: "0000000000000000000000000000000000000000000000000000000000000004")
-   --version value, -v value     version of the transaction (1 or 2) (default: 2) --numThreads value            number of threads used in this action (default: 4) --enableLog                   enable log for this action (default: false) --logFile value               location of the log file (default: "os.Stdout")
+   --version value, -v value     version of the transaction (1 or 2) (default: 2) --numThreads value            number of threads used in this action (default: 4)

 ```